konhay/easy-quant/README.md

 # EasyQuant
 ## Introduction

 This project implements a high-level quantitative toolkit based on open stock data platforms.
-It uses *mysql* as the backend database, and extracts, processes and integrates daily market data to support the research and development of quantitative strategies.
+It uses *mysql* as the backend database, and extracts, processes and integrates daily market data to support the research and development of quantitative trading strategies.

 ## Data Source
 ![img_2](https://github.com/konhay/easy-quant/assets/26830433/52862d6a-e117-4bff-8b65-d33800b83b01)